Solcogito/AutoVersion/docs/FAQ_LITE_1.3.x.md

 # 🧩 General

-## 🟦 What is AutoVersion Lite?
+## 🟦 What is AutoVersion?

-AutoVersion Lite is a lightweight, deterministic semantic-versioning CLI.
+AutoVersion is a lightweight, deterministic semantic-versioning CLI.

 It provides:
 - Reading versions from `version.txt` and/or `version.json`